Last Updated on January 12, 2021

 Pasta keeps well, so buying your family’s favorite kinds in larger quantities makes sense.
 Go for whole grain options whenever possible to up the nutritional value, as white-flour pasta has very little nutritional value.
 Our family likes Delallo organic whole grain pasta a lot.
 If you don’t make your own sauces, buying some extra jars might be a good idea.

 Beans, Peas, and Lentils

 If you’ve been focusing more on vegan protein sources, you’ve probably got some favorite bean recipes up your sleeve already.
-Here’s our family’s favorite homemade pea soup and more than 50 healthy bean recipes from food bloggers all over the internet.
+Here’s our family’s favorite white bean soup recipe and homemade pea soup and more than 50 healthy bean recipes from food bloggers all over the internet.

 Lentils not only make an easy and delicious soup, they’re wonderful for making protein-packed salads.
 Red lentils cook up incredibly fast for soup or as a base for Indian dishes, and can even be used to make your own hummus.